Tank destroyer: Romania

 Until 1942, the Romanian tank force was equipped exclusively with obsolete R-1, R-2 and R35 tanks.
-Having faced big problems against Soviet T-34 and KV-1 tanks on the Eastern Front, the Romanian Army leadership sought for ways to improve its anti-tank capabilities.
-The initial plan was the creation of a tank comparable in characteristics to the T-34; instead, Romania went for a number of tank destroyers, since they were more adequate for its industry.
+Having struggled against Soviet T-34 and KV-1 tanks on the Eastern Front, Romanian Army leadership sought to improve its anti-tank capabilities.
+The initial plan was the creation of a tank comparable to the T-34; instead, Romania went for a number of tank destroyers, since they were more suitable for its industry.

-The Mareșal is probably the best known Romanian AFV from the war; historians Steven Zaloga and Mark Axworthy state that it inspired the design of the later German Hetzer.
-Standing at only around 1.5 m tall, which would have made it very difficult to hit for its enemies, the Mareșal was a lightly armored, but highly mobile vehicle.
+The Mareșal is probably the best known Romanian AFV from the war; historians Steven Zaloga and Mark Axworthy state that it inspired the design of the German Hetzer.
+A mere 1.5 m in height, the Mareșal was lightly armored and highly mobile, making it difficult to hit.
 It was armed with the Romanian 75 mm Reșița M1943 anti-tank gun, which proved to be among the best of its class during World War II, according to Mark Axworthy.
-During tests, the Mareșal proved to be superior in many aspects to the StuG III G, against which it competed.
-Those facts suggest that the Mareșal would have been an effective tank destroyer, had it been deployed into combat.
+During tests, the Mareșal proved superior in many aspects to the StuG III G, against which it competed.
+Those facts suggest that the Mareșal would have been an effective tank destroyer.
 There were, however, also critics of the vehicle, especially among high-ranking Romanian officials.
-It never saw action because the invading Soviet army had stopped its production.
+It never saw combat, as the invasion by the Soviet army halted its production.

 Other Romanian tank destroyers include the TACAM R-2 and TACAM T-60, which were converted from R-2 and T-60 light tanks respectively.
 Both of them saw action.
 One TACAM R-2 survives today and is displayed at the National Military Museum in Bucharest.
 Another conversion was the VDC R-35, Romania's only turreted tank destroyer.
 Two other proposed tank destroyers existed: the TACAM R-1 and TACAM T-38.